godjan/musicovery2/README.md

 # musicovery2

-> An attempt to recreate the now dead Musicovery service, a music map app based on mood / similar artist
+> An attempt to recreate the now dead Musicovery service, a music map app based on mood / similar artist, using Vue.js

 ## Build Setup